5 Super Eco-Friendly Diapers (Disposable & Biodegradable)

 • Materials: Double-check that the product is made from 100% sustainably sourced materials and contains zero plastic.

 • Testing and Certifications: In particular, the OEKO TEX Standard 100 and/or Environmental Working Group (EWG) labels will ensure the product is free from harmful substances.
-Find more information about various eco-certifications and what they mean here.
+You can get more information about various popular eco-certifications and what they mean.

 • Composting: If you've bought compostable diapers, how and where are you going to compost them?
 You may not wish to do this at home due to health concerns.
 If you don't have industrial composting facilities nearby, check whether the diaper brands themselves offer a collection service.